balanced/balanced.github.com/_posts/2014-01-06-the-ledger.md

 balanced (little 'b' denoting the app rather than Balanced the system/business which spans many applications) is at its heart an accounting app.
 As such, balanced has a few atoms which interact to model funds flow:

-* Funding Instruments, which are sources or destinations of funds (e.g. a [credit card](https://docs.balancedpayments.com/1.1/api/cards/) is a funding instrument and a source of funds).
-A Funding Instrument can be debited, credited, refunded, and reversed (the inverse of debits and credits respectively).
+* Funding Instruments are sources or destinations of funds (e.g. a [credit card](https://docs.balancedpayments.com/1.1/api/cards/) is only a source).
+A Funding Instrument can be debited, credited, refunded, and reversed (the inverse of debits and credits respectively)
-* Transactions (e.g. a [Debit](https://docs.balancedpayments.com/1.1/api/debits/)), which represent the flow of funds to and from, a Marketplace's escrow account (which is a Funding Instrument).
+* Transactions represent the flow of funds (e.g. a [Debit](https://docs.balancedpayments.com/1.1/api/debits/)) to and from a Marketplace's escrow account (which is a Funding Instrument)
 * Grouping constructs such as Marketplaces, [Customers](https://docs.balancedpayments.com/1.1/api/customers/) and [Orders](https://docs.balancedpayments.com/1.1/api/orders/).
-These constructs can have many Funding Instruments and Transactions associated with them.
+These constructs can have many Funding Instruments and Transactions associated with them

-Helping tie Funding Instruments and Transactions together is the center of balanced; The Ledger.
+Helping tie Funding Instruments and Transactions together is a core component of balanced known as the Ledger.
 Let's take a look at what the Ledger looks like (this is a [SQLAlchemy table declaration](http://docs.sqlalchemy.org/en/rel_0_9/orm/extensions/declarative.html)):

 {% highlight python %}
 ledger = Table(